SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

    - The more noise we add, the model has more freedom to alter the image.
    - The less noise we add, the model has less freedom since we wont be able change the input image dramatically.

-4. Denoising Process (U-Net):
+4. Denoising Process (U-Net and Scheduler):
    - The U-Net performs iterative denoising on the noisy latent image.
    - It takes four inputs:
      a.
 The noisy latent image
      b.
 The timestep (indicating the level of noise)
      c.
 The encoded text prompt (if provided)
      d.
 The scheduler's current parameters
+   - The U-Net uses self-attention and cross-attention mechanisms during the denoising process:
+     - Self-attention: Allows the model to consider relationships between different parts of the image itself, helping to maintain coherence and structure from the input image.
+     - Cross-attention: Enables the model to align the image generation with the text prompt (if provided) and the features of the input image.
+   - In each denoising step:
+     - Self-attention helps refine image details by relating different image regions, preserving relevant features from the input image.
+     - Cross-attention guides the process using both the text embeddings (if available) and the latent representation of the input image.
-   - The U-Net predicts the noise to be removed at each step, guided by both the input image and text prompt.
+   - The U-Net predicts the noise to be removed at each step, guided by both attention mechanisms.
-   - Remember that the denoising process could change depending if its classifier guidance or classifier-free guidance.
+   - The scheduler then plays a crucial role in the denoising process:
+     - It takes the noise prediction from the U-Net and updates the noisy latent image.
+     - It determines the step size and noise level for each iteration, potentially skipping steps to optimize the process.
+     - The scheduler implements the specific diffusion algorithm, such as DDPM, DDIM, or others, adapting it to the image-to-image context.
+     - It manages the trade-off between preserving the original image features and incorporating new elements based on the strength parameter.
+     - The scheduler may also handle techniques like classifier-free guidance, adjusting the noise prediction based on the guidance scale.
+   - This process continues iteratively until the scheduler determines that the image has been sufficiently denoised and transformed.

 5. Conditioning and Guidance:
-   - The text embeddings (if provided) guide the denoising process.
+   - The text embeddings (if provided) guide the denoising process through cross-attention.
-   - The initial image's features also influence the generation, maintaining relevant aspects of the original image.
+   - The initial image's features also influence the generation via self-attention and cross-attention, maintaining relevant aspects of the original image.
    - The scheduler adjusts the denoising process based on the strength parameter and other settings.
+   - Remember that the denoising process could change depending if its classifier guidance or classifier-free guidance.

 6. Latent Space to Image (VAE Decoder):
    - After denoising, the final latent representation is passed through the VAE Decoder.
    - The VAE Decoder converts the latent representation back into a full-resolution image.

 The image-to-image process allows for controlled transformation of existing images, guided by both the input image's features and optional text prompts.
-This enables various applications such as style transfer, image inpainting, and targeted image editing.
+The use of self-attention and cross-attention in the U-Net enables the model to balance preserving relevant aspects of the input image while incorporating changes based on the text prompt, resulting in coherent and contextually appropriate transformations.
+The scheduler plays a vital role in orchestrating this process, balancing the preservation of original features with the introduction of new elements based on the desired transformation strength.
 <br>

 ---